sasagawa888/eisl/documents/TEST.md

 # Specification
 (test test-S-expression result-S-Expression)

 If eval of test-S-expression is same as result-S-expression, no message If eval of test-S-expression is not same as result-S-expression, print message The equal function is used for the judgment.

-(test test-S-expression result-S-Expression pred-function) Then pred-function is used for the judgment. e.g. eq, =, eql ...
+(test test-S-expression result-S-Expression pred-function)

+The pred-function is used for the judgment. e.g. eq, =, eql ...

 # Code